Cultural Competence For Students

 “Having these conversations helped me dispel misconceptions about other cultures and share perspectives on my own culture.
 It was designed as a respectful, judgment-free environment and opened up my mind to the cultures of the world.”

-Developing Cultural Competence (DCC) Student Certificate Program
+Developing Cultural Competence Certificate

-The program also introduces cultural skills that are immediately applicable to activities on and off-campus.
+The program also introduces cultural skills that are immediately applicable to activities on and off campus.
 The certificate program appeals to students in all academic disciplines and prepares students to:

 - Identify their own cultural preferences and have the tools to understand the preferences of others